-This is within the scope of the quantification methodology, as the methodology allows afforestation and reforestation on degraded lands and does not exclude any of the conditions specified for this project type (Source 1).
+Both these project types are within the scope of the quantification methodology, as the methodology allows afforestation and reforestation on degraded lands and does not exclude any of the conditions specified for these project types (Source 1).
 Note that the methodology includes "special considerations" for A/R mangrove projects; these are not considered here because they are excluded from the project type definition.